How to look for Crew lists and agreements and log books of merchant ships after 1861

 Logs were usually preserved from 1902-1912 where births, marriages or deaths took place on board ship.
 It is therefore possible, for example, to find records of deaths of soldiers and prisoners of war returning on ships from the Boer War.
 For the First World War (1914-1918) all surviving logs containing casualties are preserved.

-The agreements and crew lists of a selection of celebrated ships are in BT 100, which can be searched by name of ship.
+The agreements and crew lists of a selection of celebrated ships are in BT 100, which you can search by name of ship.

 Many local archives hold the records relating to their local ports.